SAFE-Stack/docs/docs/components/component-elmish.md

 ```

 ## How does Elmish integrate with SAFE?
 Elmish is the library used to build the front-end application in SAFE and that application is compiled to JavaScript by [Fable](component-fable.md) to run in the browser.
-The [SAFE Stack template](../template-overview.md) comes pre-bundled with the [Elmish React](https://elmish.github.io/react/) module, which (as the name suggests) uses the [React](https://reactjs.org/) library to handle the heavy lifting of modifyng the DOM in an efficient way.
-This allow us to use the pure functional style of the MVU pattern whilst still retaining the ability to have a highly performant user interface.
+The [SAFE Stack template](../template-overview.md) comes pre-bundled with the [Elmish React](https://elmish.github.io/react/) module, which (as the name suggests) uses the [React](https://reactjs.org/) library to handle the heavy lifting of modifying the DOM in an efficient way.
+This allows us to use the pure functional style of the MVU pattern whilst still retaining the ability to have a highly performant user interface.

 Because Elmish works alongside React, it is possible to use the vast number of available React components from the JavaScript ecosystem within our Elmish applications.